ndsev/erdblick/README.md

 Currently, it's also possible to export and import styles in GUI.
 Styles imported this way will persist in the `local storage` of the browser.

+### Editing Styles via Erdblick

+Both bundled and imported styles can be modified directly via a GUI editor included in Erdblick.
+If a style was modified this way, it will persist in the `local storage` of the browser (if the `local storage` is cleared or reset, all of the modifications will be reset as well).

 ### Style Definitions

 Each rule within the YAML `rules` array can have the following fields.